Savona, British Columbia: Roads and steamers

 In 1869, the wagon road from Savona to Kamloops was completed.

 In 1872, the Canadian Pacific Railway (CP) built the small steamer SS Kamloops to carry supplies for surveyors from Savona.
 Mara and Wilson, Kamloops merchants, bought the Marten from the Hudson's Bay Company (HBC) in 1875.
 The next year, the vessel smashed into the HBC warehouse, demolishing the east wing.
 In 1877, the Marten was wrecked.

 After the railway opened, a steamer service from Kamloops still operated for over a decade.

 By 1915, a good road existed south to Lower Nicola.

 In 1931, a new piece of road known as the eight-mile hill, about halfway between Cherry Creek and Savona, opened to traffic.

 In 1953, the 7 mi realignment from the highway bridge to the viewpoint, which included the Savona bypass, opened.

 Largely paved by 1937, the road westward was replaced by a more elevated highway in the 1960s.

-Prior to Greyhound Canada ceasing all intraprovincial routes in 2018, an application the prior year included a service reduction via Savona.
+Prior to Greyhound Canada ceasing all interprovincial routes in 2018, an application the prior year included a service reduction via Savona.
 Ebus provides a three times weekly bus service.